 The fees involved in a probate matter can vary and this will depend on the individual circumstances involved.

-Estate administration – obtaining the appropriate grant and dealing with the administration of the estate; including the legal, taxation and administrative matters (see below for details) – prices from £2,000 plus VAT and disbursements*.
+Estate administration – obtaining the appropriate grant and dealing with the administration of the estate; including the legal, taxation and administrative matters (see below for details) – prices from £2,000 plus VAT of £400 and disbursements*.
 Our fees for estate administration are generally paid out of the estate, so there may not be a need for you to fund the administration.

 Talbots offer both a fixed fee option (so that you know exactly how much the fees are from the outset), and an hourly rate charging rate option (where you will be charged for each hour of work undertaken).
 Where we offer a fixed fee, this will not change unless the instructions change.
 For hourly rate charging we provide an initial estimate with a maximum and minimum fee depending on the circumstances of the estate.